-For the supporting UE in CM-IDLE state, when the UE establishes a NAS signalling connection, e.g. through a Service Request procedure or through a UE registration procedure, if the AMF determines that the S-NSSAI is to be replaced and there is a PDU Session associated with the S-NSSAI in the UE context, the AMF sends the mapping of the S-NSSAI to the Alternative S-NSSAI to the UE in the UE Configuration Update message or in the Registration Accept message.
+For the supporting UE when the UE has a NAS signalling connection, i.e. it is CM-CONNECTED or it has become CM-CONNECTED e.g. through a Service Request procedure or through a UE registration procedure, if the AMF determines that the S-NSSAI is to be replaced and there is a PDU Session associated with the S-NSSAI in the UE context (see also NOTE 3), the AMF sends the mapping of the S-NSSAI to the Alternative S-NSSAI (with any Replacement Assistance Information if the UE supports slice aware Network Slice based cell reselection and Random Access, see clause 5.3.4.3.4) to the UE in the UE Configuration Update message or in the Registration Accept message.
+The mapping of a S-NSSAI in the Allowed NSSAI to the Alternative S-NSSAI is also sent to the NG-RAN as part of the UE context, together with optional Replacement Assistance Information if provided by the AMF.